Why Geology & Environmental Sciences at Fredonia?

 Dr. Gary Lash is responsible for courses in stratigraphy and structural gelogy.
 He is working on various aspects of Devonian shale succession of the Appalachian Basin.
 He was recognized as one of Foreign Policy's Top 100 Global Thinkers in 2011 for his work on the sedimentary rock formation of the Marcellus black shale, propelling natural gas to geopolitical prominence.
 Most recently he has been invited to be a visiting scholar at the prestigious University of Chinese Academy of Sciences in Beijing.

 - Dr. Sherri "Sam" Mason and her research group are at the forefront of research on plastic pollution within freshwater ecosystems, in general, and the Laurentian Great Lakes, in particular.
-Most recently, she presented her pioneering work on freshwater plastic pollution as a Tedx Talk, Beads of Destruction, in Thunder Bay, Ontario on 10 June 2016.
-She is a highly sought after expert on water quality all over the globe.
+Most recently, she presented her pioneering work on freshwater plastic pollution as a TEDx Talk, Beads of Destruction, in Thunder Bay, Ontario on 10 June 2016.
+She is a highly sought expert on water quality all over the globe.

 - Dr. Ann Deakin's efforts to further geospatial technology were recognized with a Lifetime Achievement Award from the New York State GIS Association.
 Her collaborative work has been recognized in the form of maps published in support of interdisciplinary research and a Science and Innovation Fulbright Award to Russia in 2012.